ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 TEEP messages are protected by the COSE_Sign1 or COSE_Sign structure as described in {{teep-ciphersuite}}.
 The TEEP protocol messages are described in CDDL format {{RFC8610}} below.
+The complete CDDL definitions for all messages appear in Appendix C; the snippets in this section focus on the fields discussed.

 ~~~~ cddl-teep-message
 teep-message = $teep-message-type .within teep-message-framework